SeanThomasWilliams/notes/PyCon2012/general-notes.rst

 Company tips for next time
 =====

+- Tweet!
+Come to our booth because X!
 - We had BY FAR the best Tchotchkes at the event (most other people gave away shirts, water bottles, etc).
 Nobody had seen the reversable sphere gizmos and that was a good conversation starter.
 - Need QR codes on everything.
 Nobody wants to take our resume-looking sheets of paper.
 A QR code that goes to the same information would have faired better.
 - Everyone has a smartphone.
 Let's take advantage of it.